 "B-Lymphocytes" produce antibodies that fight bacteria and infection in the body.

 "T-Lymphocytes" destroy any foreign cells or viruses in the body.
 They also signal the B-Lymphocytes to make more antibodies.

 "Natural Killer Cells" work to destroy invaders, including viruses and sometimes cancer cells.

 When these cells change or start growing out of control, cancerous masses/tumors can develop.
 Because they are located in several different areas of the body, they can develop anywhere, but they usually start in a lymph node.

-Hodgkin's lymphoma and non-Hodgkin's lymphoma are the two primary types of lymphoma, however there are several subtypes.
+Hodgkin's lymphoma and non-Hodgkin's lymphoma are the two primary types of lymphoma.
+However, there are several subtypes.
 Of these two primary types, non-Hodgkin's lymphoma is much more common, with the two most common subtypes being diffuse large B-cell lymphoma and follicular lymphoma.
-A diagnosis is made after a biopsy is performed and a pathologist looks at the cells under a microscope.
-If an abnormal cell known as a Reed-Sternberg cell is identified, the lymphoma is classified as Hodgkin's Lymphoma.
-If it is not, then the lymphoma is classified as non-Hodgkin’s lymphoma.
+A diagnosis is made after a biopsy, and a pathologist looks at the cells under a microscope.
+If an abnormal, known as a Reed-Sternberg cell, is identified, the lymphoma is classified as Hodgkin's Lymphoma.
+If it is not, the lymphoma is classified as non-Hodgkins.

-Age: While lymphoma is most often diagnosed in people older than 60, there are some types that are more common in infants, children and young adults.
+Age: While lymphoma is most often diagnosed in people older than 60, some types are more common in infants, children, and young adults.